muggy8/improbable/have-and-havenot/9nyC33pA.md

 # Name

-"Thanks for holding down the fort, Pillow" I said to my pet companion as I awakened from my mid day nap in my late wife's room.
+"Thanks for holding down the fort, Pillow" I said to my pet companion as I awakened from my mid day nap.

-The wooden room I woke up in is unusually clean today as I had spent all morning cleaning this place up.
+The wooden room I woke up in belonged to my late wife.

+I've been using it as a storage room for some time now but recently, I've been cleaning it up again which is why it's unusually clean today.

 The bed I am currently sleeping on is positioned next to both the wall of the door and the wall to the left of the door.